 "I thought I would do something even more unexpected than decline the commission and a year later opened my own law firm, LegalHealth," he says.

 When Gustavo founded the firm, he took a general practice caseload but always had the goal of focusing on health law.
 He now has a boutique practice based in Maryland and serving clients nationwide.
 Gustavo's law firm represents hospitals and other health care providers in reimbursement disputes with payers.

 "I enjoy serving my clients and helping them solve problems," says Gustavo, "and I'm lucky to have an outstanding team to help me at LegalHealth.
 I can do anything with a great team."

-Gustavo has donated to McGeorge, but he says that money is not the most important way he helps his alma mater.
-"I feel like the best way I can give back to McGeorge is to help students and graduates find internships and jobs," he says.
+Gustavo has donated to McGeorge, but he says that giving money “for the brick with my name on it” is not the most important way he helps his alma mater.
+"I feel like the best way I can give back to McGeorge is to help students and graduates find internships and jobs.

 He is active in the McGeorge Washington, D.C., alumni chapter.

 "An engaged alumni chapter helps people by offering career-development opportunities," he says.
 He hopes not only to help McGeorge students find jobs but to mentor them in how to succeed in the business world.
 One piece of advice: handwritten thank you notes.
 "Taking the time to write to a person does not go unnoticed.
 The future may be different, but today's decision-makers still care about time being taken to thank them," he says.